 - Do not admit to fault in any way, even if you were the direct cause of the accident.
 It is up to the police to determine the cause of the accident and you are not obliged to admit guilt.
 Doing so may invite the other driver to try to convince you into settling the accident without the involvement of the police and insurance.

 - If the matter needs to be taken to court, it may be beneficial to consult legal experts to assist you in your claim, however, the costs may be impractical.

 Car accidents are a part of life and although they can have a serious impact on your health and well-being, there are ways to ensure you are compensated for the damages.

 Remember that there are many people who might try take advantage of you while you are vulnerable, whether it is the other driver or a disgruntled passenger, many people will use the opportunity to try and benefit themselves.
 If you are unsure of any process or need assistance at the scene, you are entitled to contact the Metro police and ask them to attend the scene.

-The damages incurred in the accident will determine the outcome of the claim and the amount of monetary compensation.
-It is however the responsibility of those involved in the accident to stop and follow the necessary procedures.
+The damages incurred in the accident will determine the outcome of the Road Accident Fund claim and the amount of monetary compensation.
+It is, however, the responsibility of those involved in the accident to stop and follow the necessary procedures.